Vitamin K2 is one of our channel subscribers’ favorite topics. We also get a lot of questions about blood thinners and vitamin K2.

 As mentioned earlier, warfarin and other VKA blood thinners are affected by vitamin K.

-So if you’re taking warfarin or any VKA blood thinner, talk to your doctor first before taking dietary or supplementary vitamin K.
+So if you’re taking warfarin or any VKA blood thinner, talk to your doctor first before taking supplementary vitamin K or foods including a heavy amount of vitamin K.

 How about other blood thinners?